Skip to main content

 • Urgent care centers

-Before applying to a reputable graduate program, you’ll need to complete your bachelor’s degree in nursing (BSN) and hold an active Massachusetts nursing license.
+Before applying to graduate programs, nurses need to complete a BSN and hold an active Massachusetts nursing license.

-It’s fundamental to do your due diligence when researching graduate schools to earn your Master of Science in Nursing (MSN).
-Make sure they’re accredited and affordable and they provide clinical placement services.
+It’s fundamental to do due diligence when researching graduate programs to earn a Master of Science in Nursing (MSN).
+Make sure they’re accredited and affordable, and they provide clinical placement services.
 Many schools offer online programs for working nurses.

-Step 3 – Earn Your Master of Science in Nursing
+Step 3: Earn a Master of Science in Nursing

 Whether online or on campus, most MSN programs take two to three years to complete with didactic coursework and clinical hours.
-American International College (AIC) offers an online MSN program for aspiring family nurse practitioners that can be achieved in under three years and requires forty-six credit hours and 665 clinical hours with a preceptor.
+American International College (AIC) offers an online MSN program for aspiring family nurse practitioners that can be completed in under three years and requires 46 credit hours and 665 clinical hours under the supervision of preceptors.

-Graduates from Nurse Practitioner focused MSN programs have to become certified to achieve licensure as NPs.
-It’s important to note that those who hold an MSN or higher within these four categories are considered APRNs.
+Graduates from NP-focused MSN programs must be certified to practice as NPs.
+It’s important to note that those who hold an MSN or higher within these four categories are considered APRNs:

-In Massachusetts, FNPs must be nationally certified by the American Academy of Nurse Practitioners, the American Nurses Credentialing Center, or the National Certification Corporation.
+In Massachusetts, FNPs must be nationally certified by the American Academy of Nurse Practitioners Certification Board (NPCB) or the American Nurses Credentialing Center (ANCC).
 These certification agencies have their own requirements, so check with them for eligibility to sit for their national certification exam.

-Step 5 – Get licensure to Practice in Massachusetts
+Step 5: Earn Licensure to Practice as an NP in Massachusetts

 More to Consider

-Your APRN license expires on your birthday in even-numbered years.
-To sustain licensure, you must maintain a valid Massachusetts RN license and national certification and meet all continuing education requirements.
+APRNs’ licenses expire on their birthdays in even-numbered years.
+Sustaining licensure requires maintaining a valid Massachusetts RN license and national certification and meeting all continuing education requirements.

 Get Started Now